-It is however also important to understand what is not intuitively compelling in the substitution axiom given that the interpretation of its mixture α and 1- α is restricted to being a convex linear combination of p and p'.
+It is however also important to understand what is not intuitively compelling in the substitution axiom given that the interpretation of its mixture β and 1- β is restricted to being a convex linear combination of p and p'.
 For this purpose we present an example.
+Note that in this example we avoid impossible sequences in a set of segments as in example 1 (from being dead in period 1 to being alive in period 2) because the distributions lacked a common pre-resolution part.
+The substitution axiom is confined to distributions with a common pre-resolution part.
+Nevertheless as example 2 below shows, one cannot uphold the substitution axiom as a pre-requisite for reasonable choice.